Palisar/Idempwanna/AcceptanceCriteria.md

 ### 1. Basic Functionality
 - [ ] Support for marking HTTP endpoints as idempotent via attributes
 - [ ] Automatic handling of duplicate requests with the same idempotency key
-- [ ] Configurable idempotency key handling (header, query parameter, or custom)
+- [x] Configurable idempotency key handling (header, query parameter, parameter-based, or custom)
 - [ ] Support for both synchronous and asynchronous endpoints
 - [ ] Automatic response caching for successful operations